Gulf nations voice hope that Qatar crisis can be resolved | DW | 04.12.2020

 Following the Kuwaiti statement, Saudi Arabia's foreign minister also said he was hopeful.

-"We hope this progress can lead to a final agreement which looks within reach and I can say I am somewhat optimistic that we are close to finalizing an agreement between all the nations in the dispute," said Prince Faisal bin Farhan Al Saud.
+"We hope this progress can lead to a final agreement which looks within reach and I can say I am somewhat optimistic that we are close to finalizing an agreement between all the nations in the dispute," said Saudi Foreign Minister Faisal bin Farhan al-Saud.

 Washington has been campaigning for the countries to reopen Gulf airspace for Qatari aircraft as a first stage to bringing the crisis to an end.